 Outside lab testing can play a complementary role in test utilization management because of certain unique advantages, as follows;

-- Access to a large scope of data sets across multiple clinical settings, which can form a basis for analysis and benchmarking.
+- Access to a large scope of data sets across multiple clinical settings can form a basis for analysis and benchmark.

 - Reference labs usually have more resources than local (hospital) labs and therefore offer more services like training to physicians, analytics services, and information technology.